gatsbyjs/gatsby/docs/blog/2018-11-16-youfit-case-study/index.md

 After the website rebuild, the Youfit site was blazing fast.
 Navigating the site feels seamless as Gatsby pre-fetches links depending on where the user is on the page, so that the next page is ready to go even before the user clicks on the link.
 And due to better SEO, Youfit location pages now show up in organic search results which was needed to reach more potential customers, and improvement on these pages was critical to turning website visitors into leads.

-Youfit measured each page’s speed post-launch and with the initial page load, the load time was _at least cut in half_!
-Since the relaunch of the website, they’ve also experienced:
+Youfit measured each page's speed post-launch and with the initial page load, the load time was _at least cut in half_!
+Since the relaunch of the website, they've also experienced:

 - 22% increase in organic traffic
 - 50%+ increase in accessibility score, causing their Google search rank to climb
 - An immediate 10% decrease in bounce rate, with exponential improvements projected in the near future
 - 60% increase in lead conversion rates as more people signed up for a free trial

-Prior to the website rebuild, Youfit viewed their website as an “add-on” because the team did not see it as critical to the success of the company.
+Prior to the website rebuild, Youfit viewed their website as an "add-on" because the team did not see it as critical to the success of the company.
 But now that they are experiencing first-hand the benefits of Gatsby, their website has become a primary channel for lead generation.

 ## Final Thoughts